telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-report-viewer/how-to-use-html5-report-viewer-with-rest-service.md

 ---
 title: Using with REST Service
 page_title: Configuring HTML5 Report Viewer with Telerik Reporting REST Service
-description: "Learn what are the Prerequisites and how to configure and use the HTML5 Report Viewer with the Telerik Reporting REST Service."
+description: "Learn what the prerequisites are and how to configure and use the HTML5 Report Viewer with the Telerik Reporting REST Service."
 slug: telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/how-to-use-html5-report-viewer-with-rest-service
-tags: how,to,use,html5,report,viewer,with,rest,service
+tags: how,use,html5,report,viewer,rest,service
 published: True
 position: 2
 previous_url: /html5-report-viewer-quick-start